Travellerme/Oauth2/README.md

 For running auth server you must create postgres table "user" with fields "id","salt","password" Rules for salt and passwords must be equals rules in encodePassword method in services/user.js

-1. azubu_dump.sql contains the necessary dump
+1. *_dump.sql contains the necessary dump

 2. All settings you can find in config/config.json and config/parameters.json